brooookemiller/peloton-data-integrations/README.md

 .... and voila!

-### Set up the infrastructure to run the scripts in Google Cloud
+### [Optional] Set up the infrastructure to run the scripts in Google Cloud

-Now that you can run this script locally, you obviously don't want to run it locally all the time.
-So, let's set it up on a cron job to run at whatever cadence you like without having to even think about it.
+If you're looking to automate this, let's set up cron job to run at whatever cadence you'd like using Google App Engine.

-Google App Engine can accomplish this.
 [Watch this one-minute video][3] that summarizes how to deploy a Python app on Google Cloud.

 - Visit the [Google Cloud console][4]
 - Create a project (ex: peloton-data-integrations)